perpetual-protocol/perp-docs/docs/guides/IntegrationGuide.md

 npm install @perp/curie-contract
 ```

-Be sure to use Node 12.
-(Using Node 16 if your CPU is m1)
+Node version: 12 (or 16 for M1 CPU)

 ---

 ## Vault

-Vault contract is mainly used for depositing and withdrawing.
+This contract is mainly used for depositing and withdrawing collaterals.

-### Check which tokens are supported in Vault as collateral

-For now, only USDC is supported.

 ### Deposit

-When depositing, only USDC is supported as collateral for now.
-We are working on supporting multi-assets in the near future.

 #### `Vault.deposit`

 Deposit collateral